MatthewWalstra/Trajectory_Visualization/README.md

 ## Prerequisites

-Create a python virtualenv and install pint, kivy, and kivymd.
+Create a python virtualenv and install kivy and kivymd.

 ## Author